Col-E/recaf-4x-early-archive/contributor-documentation/IntelliJ.md

 ![2](IntelliJ-settings-2.png)

 This second image makes it so the Jakarta `Nonnull` and `Nullable` annotations used in the project are recognized by IntelliJ.
 This allows us to have a basic system for tracking nullability.
+You'll also want to ensure the default annotation is the Jakarta one after you add it to the list.

 Methods that can return `null` or parameters that may be `null` should be marked with `Nullable`.
 Any time one of these is used, it will warn you when you do not have an appropriate `null` check on a value.